Management of Resource at the Network Edge for Federated Learning: Management of Resources

-Migration of virtual machines (VMs) across clusters is possible, but in practice results in significant time overhead.
-Moreover, live migration between geographically distributed cloud data centers is very challenging and time consuming, since tasks must move across servers without disconnecting user devices with the applications.
+Migration of virtual machines (VMs) across clusters is possible, but in practice, it results in significant time overhead.
+Moreover, live migration between geographically distributed cloud data centers is very challenging and time-consuming since tasks must move across servers without disconnecting user devices with the applications.
 Similar strategies have been adopted in edge resources for live migration of VMs~\cite{callegati2013live, darsena2013live}.

 Even though it is possible, the migration can take a long time, making it challenging to use existing strategies for real-time, interactive applications.
 Additionally, VMs cannot be standardized for hosting tasks at the edge~\cite{shi2016edge, shekhar2017dynamic}.
-Containers can be an alternative lightweight technology, strategies underpinning migration need to be incorporated in container technologies.
+Containers can be a lightweight alternative technology.
+Strategies involving migration need to incorporate container technologies.

-In~\cite{gomes2017edge}, the authors introduce a content-relocation algorithm for migrating cache content in edge devices.
-Their solution employs a prediction mechanism for monitoring the mobility of edge devices to perform migration.
-However, this paper does not consider FL, where edge devices can train models and send data to a edge/cloud server, which makes it more complex due to the limits of data sharing, resources, and location.
+In~\cite{gomes2017edge}, the authors introduce a content-relocation algorithm for migrating cached content in edge devices.
+Their solution employs a prediction mechanism for monitoring the mobility of edge devices to perform the migration.
+However, the paper does not consider FL, where edge devices can train models and send data to an edge/cloud server, making it more complex due to the limits of data sharing, resources, and location.
 Since edge servers can execute federated aggregation, migrating this task can be complex due to the location as well as the resulting overhead.